Modern motorway puts Albania in the fast lane

 The scenic motorway, one of Albania’s largest infrastructure projects, includes a 3.4-mile (5.5-kilometer) twin-bore tunnel and 29 bridges built in a mountainous, rocky region.

-The motorway also provides a vital connection within Albania and across the region, linking markets to the Adriatic port of Durres and contributing to economic growth as Albania prepares for accession to the European Union.
+The motorway provides a vital connection within Albania and across the region, linking markets to the Adriatic port of Durrës and contributing to economic growth as the nation prepared for accession to the European Union, which is pending.

-Respect for the local community and environment were among the top concerns on the Albania Motorway project.
+Respect for the local community was among our top concerns.
 The Bechtel-Enka joint venture took full advantage of Albanian expertise, labor, materials, and services.
-Thinking locally makes good environmental as well as business sense, and leaves a positive legacy of economic growth and a stronger skills base in the region.
+Thinking and acting locally makes good business sense and leaves the region with a legacy of economic growth and a stronger skills base.

-Minimizing the project’s carbon footprint was a constant priority.
-Instead of relying on diesel generators, the camps at Reps, Thirrë, and Kukës are now hooked up to the country’s national hydro-powered electricity grid.
-Fuel consumption was cut dramatically and carbon dioxide emissions dropped by more than 613,000 pounds (278,000 kilograms) per month.
+Minimizing the project’s carbon footprint was a top priority.
+Instead of relying on diesel generators, for instance, the camps at Reps, Thirrë, and Kukës were hooked up to the country’s national hydropowered electricity grid.
+We dramatically cut fuel consumption, and carbon dioxide emissions dropped by more than 613,000 pounds (278,000 kilograms) per month.